Dialogues on Design, a series of four conversations, returns for its sixth year.

 For more information, contact Samantha Fingleton at 212-472-1500, ext.
 431 or by email at email@example.com.

-The fifth annual Educated Eye luncheon will inaugurate the series on Monday, September 23 at the Colony Club in New York City.
-Dennis Scully will introduce both featured speakers for the luncheon, Cathy Graham and Billy Norwich.
-Sponsors include Pierre Crosby and Uberto Construction, John Knott with Quadrille, Michael Kovner and Jean Doyen de Montaillou, landscape architect Jorge Sanchez, and Allison Spear, AIA.
+The fourth annual Educated Eye luncheon, featuring speakers Cathy Graham and Billy Norwich, inaugurated the series on Monday, September 23 at the Colony Club in New York City.
+We are grateful to our sponsors: Pierre Crosby and Uberto Construction, John Knott with Quadrille, Michael Kovner and Jean Doyen de Montiallou, Charlotte Moss, landscape architect Jorge Sanchez, and Alison Spear, AIA.

 Previous Dialogues on Design